The importance of signage beyond wayfinding

 Published at:

 In the realm of navigation and branding, signage is an indispensable, yet often underappreciated element.
-Those in the know, however, recognise the return on investment offered by giving signage the reverence it deserves and treating wayfinding and user experience as an intrinsic part of the design process for spaces.
-These disciplines offer significant value for those who understand the advantages when developing wayfinding strategy and signage design with suitable consideration and care.
+Those in the know, however, recognise the return on investment offered by giving signage the reverence it deserves and treating wayfinding + user experience as an intrinsic part of the design process for spaces.
+These disciplines can provide tremendous value to those who understand the advantages on offer when developing wayfinding strategy and signage design with suitable consideration and care.

 Rather than treating signage as an afterthought in the Contract Administration phase of a project, consider signage from the outset, and leverage its potential and value as a critical aspect of end-user experience.
 Those who prioritise signage and wayfinding strategy as a critical design discipline can reap the benefits of improved navigation, strengthened branding, and increased user satisfaction.